Pres. Trump defends extending coronavirus distancing guidelines as spread continues in the US

 That warning hardened a recognition in Washington that the struggle against the coronavirus will not be resolved quickly even as Trump expressed a longing for normalcy.

-"It would not have been a good idea to pull back at a time when you really need to be pressing your foot on the pedal as opposed to on the brakes," Fauci said on CNN on Monday, describing how he and Dr. Deborah Birx, the coronavirus task force coordinator, had convinced Trump to reconsider.
+"It would not have been a good idea to pull back at a time when you really need to be pressing your foot on the pedal as opposed to on the brakes," Fauci said Monday on CNN, describing how he and Dr. Deborah Birx, the coronavirus task force coordinator, had convinced Trump to reconsider.

 "We showed him the data.
 He looked at the data.
 He got it right away," Fauci said.
 "It was a pretty clear picture.
 Dr. Debbie Birx and I went in to the Oval Office and leaned over the desk and said, 'Here are the data.
 Take a look.'
 He just shook his head and said, 'I guess we got to do it.'"

 Americans are now being asked to prepare for at least another 30 days of severe economic and social disruption, with schools and businesses closed and public life upended.
-One in 3 Americans remain under state or local government orders to stay at home to slow the spread of the virus, and employment claims have already skyrocketed.
+A majority of Americans remain under state or local government orders to stay at home to slow the spread of the virus, and employment claims have already skyrocketed.

+Trump said it was "pretty unlikely" that he would need to issue a nationwide stay-at-home order, adding he was in touch with governors on their actions.

 "I thought that was a very important study they did and it sure solved a lot of problems in my own mind and maybe in your minds," Trump said in an audio that was obtained by The Associated Press.